ConnorBaker/CS310_Lectures/final_review/main.md

 $$
 which yields a very steep exponential growth curve for the number of cells checked during an insertion, with respect to the load.

+Quadratic probing still needs to use tombstones.
+However, it doesn't suffer from primary clustering since it checks a more dispersed group of cells.
+The complexity of quadratic probing isn't known.

+A major benefit to use quadratic probing is that if the table size is prime and the load factor stays been $0.5$, you are guaranteed to be able to insert and item.
+Additionally, we get the property that no cell is probed twice.

 46. Create a hash function for [strings | numbers | cards | people] which generates relatively unique values.
 47. Hash [strings | numbers | cards | people] into a hash table of size [some number using [separate chaining | open addressing w/ linear probing | open addressing w/ quadratic probing | open addressing w/ double hashing where `h2(key) = 5 - (key % 5)`] and the hash function you wrote above.